 Snowshoeing to Tilly Jane was probably the biggest physical challenge of my life.
-We had to snowshoe 2.7 miles, with 30lbs of gear strapped to our backs, up a narrow mountain trail with an elevation gain of 1,900 feet, in a snow storm.
+We had to snowshoe 2.7 miles, with 30lbs of gear strapped to our backs, up to a narrow mountain trail with an elevation gain of 1,900 feet, in a snowstorm.

 The next order of business was compiling a list of gear we needed to bring.
 I’m a planning FREAK, so making lists of the equipment we needed to bring was right up my alley.
 I consulted Phoebe and Eric, the friends who invited us to Tilly Jane, to find out what Kieran and I needed to bring.
 I broke down my list as follows:

 Big ticket items to either rent, borrow, or buy:

 Trekking Poles (depending on your athleticism, you may not need these, I’m happy I had them)

 Lightweight sleeping bags (that can withstand temperatures in the low 20’s, this is a MUST)

 Winter layers (base layers, thermals, wool socks, windbreaker, wool sweater, gloves, ect)